Chaudhvin Ka Chand

 The film is considered a notable Muslim-social.
-It was ranked #28 in 2003 Outlook Magazine poll of 25 Leading Indian Directors for “Best Bollywood Movies of all time”.
-Filmfare listed it among “Seven Muslim socials you must watch”.
-Its album was ranked #30 in Top 100 Bollywood Albums by Film Companion.
-The film's title track “Chaudhvin Ka Chand” became especially popular and is noted for picturization of the song sequence.
-The song is regarded as one of the most acclaimed romantic ballads in history and one of the most loved filmi songs of all time.
+It was ranked #28 in 2003 Outlook Magazine poll of 25 Leading Indian Directors for "Best Bollywood Movies of all time".
+Filmfare listed it among "Seven Muslim socials you must watch".

+Its music album was ranked #30 in Top 100 Bollywood Albums by Film Companion website.
+The film's title track "Chaudhvin Ka Chand" became especially popular and is noted for picturization of the song sequence.
+The song is regarded as one of the most acclaimed romantic ballads in India and one of the most loved filmi songs of all time.

 In 2014, the film's screenplay was published as a book, titled Chaudhvin Ka Chand: The Original Screenplay, by the film historians Dinesh Raheja and Jitendra Kothari.

-The film also entered into the 2nd Moscow International Film Festival.
+This film also entered into the 2nd Moscow International Film Festival.

 Plot

-The setting is the city of Lucknow in northern India, where Islamic culture flourished.
-Aslam and Nawab are two best friends looking for a wife and end up in an accidental love triangle.